connor-brooks/gptx/README.md

 Which can be called with `tgpt -r rs "how to reverse a vector"`.
 Alternatively an alias can be set with alias `rsgpt="tgpt -r rs"`.

 ## Scripting
-tgpt attempts to provide only enough functionality to act as a building block for scripts, allowing the user to tailor a custom experience best suited to their unique workflows.
+TGPT attempts to provide only enough functionality to act as a building block for scripts, allowing the user to tailor a custom experience best suited to their unique workflows.
+Below a few examples are provided.
 ### Examples
 #### cgpt
 todo

+## Contribute
+Any scripts that integrate are welcome, just add your custom scripts to the `contrib` folder and make a pull request.
+Please ensure you include any roles used in a comment.

 ## Notes
-* `<alt>+<return>` is needed to insert a new line in REPL mode.
-* Currently REPL mode is not supported for piped data.
 * The project was heavily inspired by TheR1D's [shell_gpt](https://github.com/TheR1D/shell_gpt).